What is it?

 We also help advise on more ideal footwear and support for the feet to offload the painful area.

-We also get you on a good strengthening regime for the rest of the body so that you don’t have any compensations higher up the kinetic chain.
+A good strengthening regime can be developed for the rest of the body.
+This will prevent any compensations higher up the kinetic chain.